 Proposed Text Documents

-Proposed Text documents are documents that need to be reviewed and signed by the judge; they are not filed through File & Serve.
-Proposed Text documents are submitted via email to the judge assigned to your case.
-For email addresses, click here:
+For Attorneys: Proposed Text documents are documents that need to be reviewed and signed by the judge.
+In the Metropolitan Court, proposed documents must be identified by a party’s attorney as “proposed,” and they must be filed by the party’s attorney through File & Serve.
+Proposed Text documents are not to be sent directly to the Judge or emailed to the Metropolitan Court from an attorney.

 Metropolitan Court – Civil Cases with No Filing Fees Charged:

 Applications for Free Process – Rule 4-222 NMRA

 For Attorneys: To submit an Application for Free Process and proposed Order for Free Process to the Metropolitan Court using the electronic filing system File & Serve, submit the following documents using your waiver account: